 GRADUATION RESEARCH CHANTAL BLOM - PART 2

-The measurement results of the talents are now structured.
+The talent measurement results are now structured.

 For example, it can be useful for trainers to see where similar talents differ